madeleineostoja/generator-web-component/README.md

 ```

 ### Developing your element

 Your element lives in the `src` folder and is compiled to the project root by Gulp.
 To build it run `gulp build`, or the default `gulp` task on your command line.

-It's built with upcoming standards as an ES6 class.
-See Polymer's primer on using ES6 to build components: [Building web components using ES6 classes][using-es6].

 You can write Javascript and styles directly inline, or split them into files and get Gulp to inline them by adding an `inline` property to link and script tags.

 ```html
 <!-- Inline assets with Gulp -->
 <link rel="stylesheet" src="./my-element.css" inline>
 <script src="./my-element.js" inline></script>
 ```

-Inline scripts and styles can still be processed via Gulp, thanks to [`gulp-process-inline`][process-inline].
+Inline scripts and styles are processed via Gulp, thanks to [`gulp-process-inline`][process-inline].

 ```html
 <script>